CanDIG/CanDIGv3/docs/src/content/docs/deployment/stack-troubleshooting.md

 These are caused by Opa's master system.authz policy rejecting access to any downstream policies, including all of CanDIG's permission policies.
 Usually, this is happening because Opa can't access its Vault service store or the IDP.
 Try re-running `make compose-opa` to reconnect the Opa containers to Vault.

-If you are still having trouble diagnosing the problem, you can temporarily set Opa's system.authz authorization to allow all requests by default:
+If you are still having trouble diagnosing the problem, you can temporarily set Opa's system.authz (in `permissions_engine/authz.rego`) authorization to allow all requests by default:
 ```
 # Reject requests by default
 default allow := false # switch this to true